-It is important to train your puppy early because dogs find life much easier the sooner they can begin to associate expected outcomes with specific actions.
-In this way, they become more cooperative during the training process.
+It is important to train your puppy early because dogs find life much easier the sooner they begin to associate expected outcomes with specific actions.
+This is also what makes them more obedient and cooperative during the training process.

-Training your puppy when it is young is a process that establishes you as the "leader" of his or her pack.
+Training your puppy when it is young is a process that establishes you as the "leader" of the pack.
 In this article, we will cover some of the key points you need to bear in mind when it comes to crate training your puppy.

 This is important because crate training is a way for your puppy to feel safe and secure.
 They love to have their own personal haven where they can escape to.

-When left by itself in an unfamiliar place, a puppy can develop separation anxiety and this can lead to negative behavior patterns that the puppy resorts to as a way of coping.
-The puppy may resort to attempts at self-comfort by digging, chewing on items or relieving itself.
+When left by itself in an unfamiliar place, a puppy can develop separation anxiety, which can in turn lead to negative behavior patterns.
+The puppy may resort to self-comfort by digging, chewing on items, or relieving itself as forms of coping.

 When inside the crate, the puppy tends to feel safe and sheltered from outside influences and danger.
 If you are absent, it will be content to quietly wait there for your return.

-The problem is that if your puppy is not crate-trained, it will become hysterical and whine when you leave it in unaccustomed environments, for example at the veterinary.
+The problem is that if your puppy is not crate trained, it will become hysterical and whine when you leave it in unaccustomed environments, for example at the veterinarian's office.

-Discomfort will set in due to the feelings of loneliness and abandonment.
-If you have crate-trained it properly, the puppy will rest assured even in an unfamiliar environment, because it is convinced that you will come back, no matter what.
+Discomfort will set in due to feelings of loneliness and abandonment.
+On the other hand, if it is properly crate-trained, your puppy will rest assured even in an unfamiliar environment because it is convinced that you will return no matter what.

 Animals do not have the same concept of time that we do.
-Hence, provided it has been properly trained, what the puppy knows is that there is a specific outcome that is guaranteed to follow a specific action.
+Provided it has been properly conditioned, what the puppy knows is that specific actions produce specific outcomes.
+Whenever these actions are performed, the results are predictable.

-This assurance enables the puppy to be unaffected by the fact that the present environment (like the vet's office) is strange or unfamiliar.
-Without the conditioning that comes through crate training, the puppy may oscillate from fear to terror when locked or kept confined elsewhere.
+This assurance enables the puppy to be unaffected by the fact that the present environment is strange or unfamiliar.
+Without the conditioning that comes through crate training, the puppy may oscillate from fear to terror when confined in other spaces or brought into new environments.